Airizom/context-craft/README.md

 | Command | Description |
 | --- | --- |
 | `Context Craft: Select Git Changes` (`contextCraft.selectGitChanges`) | Pulls every staged/unstaged/merge change from all Git repositories in the workspace and replaces the current selection with those files.
+| `Context Craft: Select Open Editors` (`contextCraft.selectOpenEditors`) | Selects every currently open text editor inside your workspace, skipping files outside the workspace and telling you how many were skipped.
 | `Context Craft: Unselect All` (`contextCraft.unselectAll`) | Clears every checkbox and persisted selection entry.
 | `Context Craft: Copy Selected` (`contextCraft.copySelected`) | Resolves the current selection (respecting `.gitignore`, binary checks, and caps) and copies it to the clipboard as XML, including the token count notification.
 | `Context Craft: Refresh` (`contextCraft.refresh`) | Forces the tree to re-query the file system; handy after large refactors or when ignoring files.